needle-mirror/com.unity.services.economy/Documentation~/Authoring/inventory_item_assets.md

 ## Creation

-Right-click on the `Project Window` then select `Create > Economy File > Inventory Item` to create a Inventory Item asset.
+Right-click on the `Project Window` then select `Create > Services > Economy Inventory Configuration` to create a Inventory Item asset.

 Once created, a corresponding item will appear in the deployment window, and will allow you to deploy the newly created Inventory Item file.